jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 The method then returns this tensor.

 #### **Method Details**
 The given code defines a method called `get_input_ids` that takes in an `inputs` parameter.
-The `inputs` parameter can be either a dictionary with string keys and values of type `torch.Tensor` or `np.ndarray`, or a tuple of two dictionaries with string keys and values of type `torch.Tensor`.
+The `inputs` parameter can be either a dictionary or a tuple of dictionaries.
 The method returns the input ids for the text feature input.

-It retrieves the input ids from the `inputs` dictionary using the name of the first input feature specified in the `config_obj` attribute of the class.
-The retrieved input ids are then cast to `torch.int32` type and returned.
+The input ids are obtained by accessing the value of the first key in the `inputs` dictionary, which is obtained using `self.config_obj.input_features[0].name`.
+The value is then converted to a `torch.Tensor` of type `torch.int32` and returned.

 ### Method **`get_target_ids`** Overview
 The method `get_target_ids` takes in a dictionary `outputs` as input and returns a tensor containing the output ids for the text feature output.